stakit/stakit/readme.md

 End the chain with `kit.output()` to write out the files to the disk.

 ## API
-This section provides documentation on how each function in Choo works.
+This section provides documentation on how each function in Stakit works.
 It's intended to be a technical reference.

 ### `kit = stakit()`
 Initialize a new `kit` instance.